 Quick Answer: Yes, Canadians can play Powerball legally.
-You can buy Powerball tickets at XO Lotto from anywhere in Canada β no US address required.
-As of December 2025, the Powerball jackpot sits at $1.38 billion CAD ($1 billion USD, cash value ~$635M CAD).
-Here’s exactly how to get your tickets before Saturday’s draw.
+You can buy Powerball tickets at XO Lotto from anywhere in Canada — no US address required.
+As of December 2025, the Powerball jackpot sits at $2.34 billion CAD ($1.7 billion USD).
+Here’s exactly how to get your tickets before Wednesday’s draw.

 New to XO Lotto?
-Claim a free Powerball ticket β no purchase required.
-Your free entry to the $1.38 Billion CAD jackpot is waiting.
+Claim a free Powerball ticket — no purchase required.
+Your free entry to the $2.34 Billion CAD jackpot is waiting.

 The Powerball jackpot is one of the largest in history right now.
 And despite being an American lottery, nothing stops Canadians from playing Powerball Canada.